-- (Optional.)
-Click Add Group Of Conditions to group your conditions.
+(Optional.)
+Click Add Group to group your conditions.

 - Occurrences: Specify the number of event occurrences that produce a match on the conditional expression to trigger the rule.
-Enter the number of occurrences or use the arrow to scroll the value up or down.
+You can enter the number of occurrences or use the arrow to scroll the value up or down.
 You need to enter a number between 1 and 100.

-Length: Specify the length of the window used to identify a match for multiple occurrences.
-Enter the number and choose a time-unit value of seconds, minutes, or hours.
+Length: Specify the length of the timespan used to identify a match for multiple occurrences.
+Enter the number and choose a value of seconds, minutes, or hours.

-This duration identifies the amount of time that transpires from the first to last.
+This duration identifies the amount of time that transpires from the beginning to the end of the occurrence.
 If the number of occurrences is not met within this period, the rule is not a match.

 In this example, the rule applies when the configured conditions happen five times every three hours.

-Note: This is a required field; if you do not fill this field, the Save button remains inactive.
+Note: This is a required field; if you do not complete this field, the Save button remains inactive.